-No formal interim efficacy analysis is planned.
+No formal interim efficacy analysis, which may lead to early termination for efficacy or futility, is planned.

 An external multidisciplinary Data Monitoring Committee (DMC) will review the progress of the study and perform interim reviews of the safety data in order to protect subject welfare and preserve study integrity.
 To ensure the best interests of the participants, the DMC will recommend to the sponsor if the nature, frequency, and severity of adverse effects associated with the study treatment warrant the early termination of the study, the continuation of the study, or the continuation of the study with modifications.